majid-T/sea-service-time/README.md

       />
   </div>

 Demo is available on https://youtu.be/jSpb7x9Qe0I
+Demo plus presentation can be found on https://youtu.be/A0_rhG6UpyE

 DAPP on Hyper Ledger Fabric for recording seafarers sea service time on a disterbuted ledger.